Karl Kasten: Painting and printing

-In the early 1950s Kasten experimented with Cubism and non-objective painting but after studying at the Hans Hofmann School in Provincetown, Mass in '51 he turned to Abstract Expressionism.
-Hofmann's modern art philosophy stressed "pictorial structure, spatial illusion, and color relationships."
+In the early 1950s Kasten experimented with Cubism and non-objective painting but after studying at the Hans Hofmann School in Provincetown, Massachusetts in '51 he turned to Abstract Expressionism.
+Hofmann's modern art philosophy stressed "pictorial structure, spatial illusion, and color relationships".
 In her biography of the San Francisco School of Abstract Expressionism Susan Landauer noted Kasten as the artist who came closest to these tenets.
 Of that period Kasten said, "It was a great period to work in.
 Just letting things flow and seeing what happens...
 I think I got more color into painting during that time than most guys."

 Kasten's paintings are predominantly acrylics on canvas, but he also works in watercolor and gouache.
 The graphics are primarily drawings in pencil, monoprints, drypoints and collagraphs.
 In the 1960s he began working in collography which is a variation of the etching process first practiced by Rudolph Nesch in the 1930s.
 Kasten's collographs are noteworthy for the sensitivity in texture and for the use of insertable parts such as coins and found objects to print a range of colors.